Dear reader of ADxS.org, please excuse the disruption.

 • Visual disturbances very common

-• In our opinion, visual disturbances could be the result of hypoxia, which we also suspect to be the cause of frequently comorbid ADHD
+• In our opinion, visual disturbances could be a consequence of hypoxia, which we also suspect to be the cause of frequently comorbid ADHD

 • Lesions of the retina or cornea (rare)